 How to design your slides

 Great PowerPoint slides do not make a great oral presentation.
-The visual presentation should be based on the planned talk and not the other way round.
+Your slides should be based on your planned talk.
 Think about your slides last – they should assist you with the presentation, not be the presentation itself!

-- The background should not make the text hard to read
+- Use sufficient contrast for text and background colour.
+The background should not make the text hard to read.

 - Your presentation slides should be a guide for what you are presenting.